developertogo/examples-nodejs-energy-chart/README.md

  * dateformat  - show date in a readable format
  * request     - simplied http request

-Below are the config params to PEChart class:
+Below are the config params to the PEChart class:

 ````javascript
 // from command line